 Basically that means no index or personal searching.
-However if you have sufficient information about a ancestor you can order a Birth, Marriage or Death Certificate from the South African Department of Home Affairs.
+However if you have sufficient information about an ancestor you can order a Birth, Marriage or Death Certificate from the South African Department of Home Affairs.

 If you have your ancestors Identity Number it is supposed to speed up the process, however don’t be in too much of a hurry to receive a certificate, staffing is limited and of course people requesting their own certificates are a priority.

-If you feel a little disheartened by this, especially since the SA survining census’ are apparently only statistical, there is good news!
+If you feel a little disheartened by this, especially since the SA surviving census’ are apparently only statistical, there is good news!